Adaptive Memory Momentum via a Model-Based Framework for Deep Learning Optimization: RELATED WORK

 In contrast, adapting the momentum coefficient has received little attention.
-Heuristic schedules~\cite{sutskever2013importance,9746839} increase or decrease momentum over time, but have not been adopted in practice.
-Restart-based methods~\cite{giselsson2014monotonicity,o2015adaptive} propose clearing the momentum buffer when certain technical conditions are met \cite{o2015adaptive} or according to pre-defined schedules~\cite{wang2022scheduled} and, while effective, they often require handcrafted restart rules.
-Conjugate gradient (CG) and nonlinear CG~\cite{hager2006survey} also adapt the weight on past directions and can be viewed as momentum methods with dynamic coefficients.
+Heuristic schedules~\parencite{sutskever2013importance,9746839} increase or decrease momentum over time, but have not been adopted in practice.
+Restart-based methods~\parencite{giselsson2014monotonicity,o2015adaptive} propose clearing the momentum buffer when certain technical conditions are met \parencite{o2015adaptive} or according to pre-defined schedules~\parencite{wang2022scheduled} and, while effective, they often require handcrafted restart rules.
+Conjugate gradient (CG) and nonlinear CG~\parencite{hager2006survey} also adapt the weight on past directions and can be viewed as momentum methods with dynamic coefficients.
 However, they rely on line search to select learning rates.
 In this work, we focus solely on adapting the momentum coefficient \( \beta \), without also requiring learning rate adaptation.

-\section{Method}
+\section{METHOD}